100.0 -- Registration and Enrollment Information

 allows a parent to voluntarily enroll an eligible child (four years old by

 September 1 and residing in Florida) in a free VPK program.
 (Note: A new law takes effect July1, 2016.
 Four-year-old children with birthdays from Feb.
 2 through Sept.1 will be eligible to enroll in VPK that year or postpone it to the next year.)

-Sarasota County Schools intends to hold VPK classes at select schools during the summer of 2017.
+Sarasota County Schools intends to hold a VPK class at Lamarque Elementary during the summer of 2017.
 The program will total 300 hours of instruction focused on the Florida Standards for four-year-olds.
 (Please note: school bus transportation will not be provided.)